10 Shoot Shoot – Force It (1975)

 A truism come true again.
 That any era will end, the band may try as they want to keep the status quo.
 With Michael Schenker‘s career waning with UFO, the last album Obsession really drove that point home.
 Pack it Up (And Go) beat the palsy Only You Can Rock Me to the punch.
 It was pretty much the only really remarkable track on this disk.
 The one with a trifle crunch and just a little rebellion in it.
 No doubt the relationship with Schenker ended pretty soon after this record.

-Here’s to the final installment of this era of UFO‘s career.
+Here’s to the final installment of this era of UFO‘s career – the Schenker Years.
 We will of course now intensify the study of later albums.
 Let’s see what we find.
-Stay tuned.